 Mirto

-Made of myrtle berries, it is thick and syrupy.
+Made of myrtle berries, Mirto is thick and syrupy.
 You can find it in stores in Italy, but the best one is homemade.
+It’s the kind of drink we’d have at the end of a meal instead of limoncello.

 Filu e ferru

-The name means “iron thread,” and is a reference to the fact that it had to be hidden underground and an iron thread had to be left outside for people to find it.
+The name means “iron thread,” and is a reference to the fact that this strong spirit had to be hidden underground and an iron thread had to be left outside for people to find it.
 It’s like a strong grappa.

 Bottarga